revstackhq/splice-framework/PLAYBOOK.md

 **The 20x Junior Acceleration:**
 In the Old Way, Juniors spent weeks fighting basic syntax, typos, and build tools to create a simple CRUD app.
-In the Flux Way, the AI generates the syntax instantly.
+In the Splice Way, the AI generates the syntax instantly.
 The Junior spends their time **reading** advanced, modular code and receiving architectural corrections from Seniors during the Logic Audit.
 They learn software design, system architecture, and prompt engineering from day one.
 They don't learn how to type; they learn how to build.

 ---